IIIF/api/source/presentation/4.0/model.md

 > `"type": "ImageApiSelector"`

-The Image API Selector is used to describe the operations available via the Image API in order to retrieve a particular image representation.
+The Image API Selector is used to describe the operations available via the IIIF Image API in order to retrieve a particular image representation.
 In this case the resource is the abstract image as identified by the [IIIF Image API][image-api] base URI plus identifier, and the retrieval process involves adding the correct parameters after that base URI.

 The Image API Selector has properties following the parameters from the API, and record the values needed to fill out the URL structure in the request.
 If the property is not given, then a default should be used.